 How Serious Is The P0101 Code?

-The P0101 code is moderate serious.
+The P0101 code is moderately severe.
 While it’s not dangerous to drive your car with this code active, sustained driving can damage the engine.
 You should repair this trouble code as soon as possible.

 How To Diagnose The P0101 Code